Nonlinear Model Order Reduction of Dynamical Systems in Process Engineering: Review and Comparison: Model order reduction problem

-We further allow semi-explicit differential-algebraic systems of equations (DAE) with external inputs:
+We further {consider} semi-explicit differential-algebraic systems of equations \abk{DAE} with external inputs:

 where $\vec x(t) \in {\set X} \subseteq \R^{n_x}$, $\vec y(t) \in {\set Y} \subseteq \R^{n_y}$ are the algebraic variables, and $\vec u(t) \in {\set U} \subseteq \R^{n_u}$ are the external inputs.
 Let ${\set X}$, ${\set Y}$ and ${\set U}$ be open, and ${\vec f}: {\set X} \times {\set Y} \times {\set U} \rightarrow \R^{n_x}$ and ${\vec g}: {\set X} \times {\set Y} \times {\set U} \rightarrow \R^{n_y}$ be smooth.
-We say that the DAE has index one if $\mathrm D_{\vec y} {\vec g}(\hat{\vec x},\hat{\vec y},\hat{\vec u})$ has rank $n_y$ for any $(\hat{\vec x},\hat{\vec u}) \in \hat{\set X} \times \hat{\set U}$ on the solution set of ${\vec g}$ \cite{Brenan.1995, Parker.2022}.
+We say that the DAE has index one if $\mathrm D_{\vec y} {\vec g}(\hat{\vec x},\hat{\vec y},\hat{\vec u})$ has rank $n_y$ for any $(\hat{\vec x},\hat{\vec u}) \in \hat{\set X} \times \hat{\set U}$ on the solution set of ${\vec g}$ \cite{Brenan.1995,Parker.2022}.

-The class of semi-explicit DAEs covers a wide range of models within PSE, where ODEs are often not sufficiently versatile.
-However, MOR methods are typically developed for ODEs.
-Fortunately, this is not a problem because an index-one DAE \eqref{eqn:dae-nonautonomous} may be regarded as an ODE that lives on a submanifold of $\hat{\set X} \times \hat{\set Y} \times \hat{\set U}$ \cite{Rheinboldt.1984, Nijmeijer.1990}.
-Applying \cref{def:level-set} to \cref{eq:aes} verifies this claim.
+The class of semi-explicit DAEs covers a wide range of {process} models, where ODEs are often not sufficiently versatile.
+However, MOR methods are typically {presented in the} ODE {framework}.
+Fortunately, this is not a problem because an index-one DAE \eqref{eqn:dae-nonautonomous} may be regarded as an ODE that lives on a submanifold of $\hat{\set X} \times \hat{\set Y} \times \hat{\set U}$ \cite{Rheinboldt.1984,Nijmeijer.1990}.
+Applying Definition \ref{def:level-set} to \eqref{eq:aes} verifies this {point of view}.
 Moreover, higher-index DAEs can usually be reduced to index-one systems \cite{Brenan.1995}.
-Consequently, we can adopt ODE methods to index-one DAEs \cite{Loffler.1991, Hedengren.2005}.
-For conciseness, we will only consider FOMs of the form \eqref{eqn:ode-control}.
-However, the methods can also be applied to \cref{eqn:dae-nonautonomous} under the assumption of index-one.
+Consequently, we can adopt ODE methods to index-one DAEs{, \cf~also} \cite{Loffler.1991,Hedengren.2005}. {Further works that explicitly deal with DAEs are, \eg, in \cite{Lee.1991,Sun.2005,Sjoberg.2007,Li.2023c,Vizzaccaro.2024}.} For conciseness, we will only consider FOMs of the form \eqref{eqn:ode-control}.
+However, the {MOR} methods can also be applied to \eqref{eqn:dae-nonautonomous} under the assumption of index-one.

-The second reason for introducing both \cref{eqn:ode-control,eqn:dae-nonautonomous} is that some MOR methods reduce a high-order ODE to a low-order DAE, which we generally assume to be index-one.
-Hence, we will frequently encounter ROMs of the form \cref{eqn:dae-nonautonomous}.
+The second reason for introducing both \eqref{eqn:ode-control} and \eqref{eqn:dae-nonautonomous} is that some MOR methods reduce a high-order ODE to a low-order DAE, which we generally assume to be index-one.
+Hence, we will frequently encounter ROMs of the form \eqref{eqn:dae-nonautonomous}.
 Next, we formalize the MOR problem for nonlinear systems with external inputs: \begin{problem}[MOR] Given a FOM \eqref{eqn:ode-control}, find a low-order index-one DAE (the prototype of a ROM):